IPNEWPAY/doc-acq/docs/self-hosted/deploying.md

 This will generate a signed URL.
 Access this URL to finalize the setup.

-Now you can access ShellHub on [http://localhost](http://localhost).
+Now you can access Newpay Docs on [http://localhost](http://localhost).

 ## Production Deployment